U.S. safety board wants Boeing to redesign 737 NG part after fatal Southwest accident

-WASHINGTON (Reuters) - The U.S. National Transportation Safety Board on Tuesday called on Boeing Co (BA.N) to redesign the fan cowl structure on all 737 NG planes and retrofit existing planes after an April 2018 incident in which a woman was killed on a Southwest Airlines (LUV.N) plane due to an engine failure caused by a broken fan blade.
+WASHINGTON (Reuters) - The U.S. National Transportation Safety Board on Tuesday called on Boeing Co (BA.N) to redesign the fan cowl structure on 737 NG planes after a passenger was killed on a Southwest Airlines (LUV.N) plane in April 2018 after an engine failure.

-The board said the U.S. Federal Aviation Administration should require Boeing to determine the fan blade impact location or locations on the engine fan case and redesign the structure to minimize the potential of a catastrophic failure.
+The NTSB said the engine failure was caused by a broken fan blade, and the board said the U.S. Federal Aviation Administration should require Boeing to determine the fan blade impact location or locations on the engine fan case and redesign the structure to minimize the potential of a catastrophic failure.
 The board did not fault Boeing’s analysis in the mid-1990s when it developed the plane.

 NTSB Chairman Robert Sumwalt acknowledged the retrofit could be expensive.